fletchgraham/fletchgraham/README.md

 - ⚡ Fun fact: ...
 -->

+You've reached the Github profile of Fletcher Graham 👨🏻‍💻, an artist, developer, and educator with over ten years of work experience in various ✨Computer Graphics✨ fields.

 - 🔭 I’m currently working on a blog to share my computer graphics knowledge.
 - 👯 I’m looking to collaborate on creating graphics tutorials.
 - 🌱 I’m currently preparing to go back to university for computer science.